Publishing Date: June 13, 2017

 1. What was the inspiration for Saints & Misfits?

 True, the assault scene was difficult to navigate but I found myself writing it in a stream-of-consciousness style.
 It made sense for such an emotional scene but I was worried it wouldn’t make sense (especially since it was a change in style) so I had a few friends read it before I moved on with the story.
-The input I got was that it really got across the chilling nature of what had occurred, so I decided to keep it that way.
+The input I got was that it really got across the chilling nature of what had occurred, so I decided to keep it that way.4.
+If you could ask Iman/Amu a question right now, what would it be?

 Also, originally the scene was later on (closer to the middle) and I had Janna alluding to it…but then I didn’t want the actual assault to be the focus (with readers being compelled to read only to see what had happened to her) so I moved it earlier, to the second chapter.
 I wanted the focus to be on Janna’s journey to finding her voice.